 Proof of service is an affidavit that shows that the landlord served the eviction notice to the tenant.

 This is important because it provides evidence of the date the notice is delivered to the tenant, which starts the number of days the tenant has to pay the past due rent (5 days after 15 day grace period) or vacate the property.

-The person delivering the eviction notice, the server, should complete the method of delivery and the fields for the person receiving the notice and the address of the location where the notice was delivered.
+The person delivering the eviction notice, the server, should complete the delivery method, the fields for the person receiving the notice, and the address of the location where the notice was delivered.